Solvability of Discrete Helmholtz Equations: A discrete unique continuation principle for the Helmholtz equation

+\begin{remark} In general, a lower bound on the smallest angle of the mesh determines how many bisections are at most needed.
+In all examples that are presented in this publication, all weakly acute angle conditions were satisfied.
+In particular this means that the outcome \texttt{MOTZ\_result} solely depended on the outcome \texttt{MOTZ\_trans}, i.e. on the connectivity of the mesh.
+We also note that the algorithm could easily be modified in order to avoid edges which do not satisfy the weakly acute angle conditions (if possible).
+However, since acute angle conditions in our examples were always met, this was not implemented in our code. \end{remark}

 Figure \ref{fig:ex_corner_mesh} shows the finite element mesh of a non-convex geometry with re-entrant corners.
 The boundary with Robin boundary conditions is illustrated in blue.
-In order to determine if the Galerkin finite element method \eqref{GalDisc2} for this mesh is well-posed, we apply the checking algorithm with $\mathcal{N}_{\operatorname*{test}}$ being the nodes on the boundary (cf. Figure \ref{fig:ex_corner_0}).
+In order to determine if the Galerkin finite element method \eqref{GalDisc2} for this mesh is well posed, we apply Algorithm \ref{alg:check_ducp_local} with $\mathcal{N}_{\operatorname*{test}}$ being the nodes on the boundary (cf. Figure \ref{fig:ex_corner_0}).
 The red nodes belong to $\mathcal{N}_{\operatorname*{dof}}$.
 In the subsequent figures the evolution of the algorithm is shown.
 It successively tries to find nodes in $\mathcal{N}_{\operatorname*{dof}}$ that have a neighbouring node in $\mathcal{N}_{\operatorname*{test}}$ with transmission degree 1.
 Once such a node has been identified, it is removed from $\mathcal{N}_{\operatorname*{dof} }$ and added to $\mathcal{N}_{\operatorname*{test}}$.
-In this example the procedure can be repeated until $\mathcal{N}_{\operatorname*{dof}}$ is the empty set and $\mathcal{N}_{\operatorname*{test}}=\mathcal{N}$, i.e., MOTZ will return \texttt{certified}.
-Furthermore, due to the regularity of the mesh, nodes that satisfy the conditions of Lemma \ref{lem:lducp} are easily found in each step, since they are typically located next to the node that has been removed from $\mathcal{N}_{\operatorname*{dof}}$ in the previous step.
+In this example the procedure can be repeated until $\mathcal{N}_{\operatorname*{dof}}$ is the empty set and $\mathcal{N}_{\operatorname*{test}}=\mathcal{N}$, i.e., MOTZ will return \texttt{MOTZ\_trans = true}.
+Since also all angle conditions are satisfied the algorithm will return \texttt{certified}.
+Furthermore, due to the regularity of the mesh, nodes that satisfy condition (a) of Lemma \ref{lem:lducp} are easily found in each step, since they are typically located next to the node that has been removed from $\mathcal{N}_{\operatorname*{dof}}$ in the previous step.
 Note that the order in which nodes are removed from $\mathcal{N} _{\operatorname*{dof}}$ depends on the enumeration of the nodes in the mesh.
-The result of MOTZ however, is independent of the node enumeration.
+The outcome \texttt{MOTZ\_trans} however, is independent of the node enumeration.